sahat/jsrecipes/posts/backend/beginner/using-sass-and-less-in-express.md

 `gulp` from the command line, it will compile your stylesheets and will automatically start monitoring for changes.

-There is an excellent blog post [Getting Starter with Gulp](http://travismaynard.com/writing/getting-started-with-gulp) by **Travis Maynard** if you would to learn more about Gulp.
+There is an excellent blog post [Getting Started with Gulp](http://travismaynard.com/writing/getting-started-with-gulp) by **Travis Maynard** if you would to learn more about Gulp.
 It is an excellent general purpose build-tool that you can use from compiling stylesheets to optimizing images and concatenating scripts.
 Even if you are planning to use